YuPo13/flask_netsuite_app/README.md

 export FLASK_APP=run.py
 export FLASK_ENV=development

+3. Add 'user_credentials.py' file to flask_netsuite_app.app folder.
-3. Run the Flask App in Terminal flask run
+4. Run the Flask App in Terminal flask run

-4. Expected output in Terminal is as follows:
+5. Expected output in Terminal is as follows:
  * Running on http://127.0.0.1:5000
 Press CTRL+C to quit
  * Restarting with stat
  * Debugger is active!
  * Debugger PIN: 491-134-281

-5. Open your web browser, go to http://127.0.0.1:5000 and follow proposed links
+6. Open your web browser, go to http://127.0.0.1:5000 and follow proposed links

 ## Usage